-(This common name is used for many plants with whitish foliage; see Dusty Miller.)
-Native to Italy.
-Compact growth to 1 ft. wide, 1 ft. or taller.
-Velvety white, strapshaped leaves with broad, roundish lobes, mostly in basal clump.
+The common name (dusty miller) is used for many plants with whitish foliage.
+Perennial, native to Italy.
+Compact growth to 1 ft. wide and 1 ft. or taller.
+Velvety white, strap-shaped leaves with broad, roundish lobes, mostly in a basal clump.
 Solitary 1-in. flower heads (purple, occasionally yellow) in summer.
 Trim back after bloom.
 Blossoms attract bees.
 Very drought-tolerant but can take regular irrigation.